Have You Ever Heard of a Lip Lift?

 Wildling Facial Gua Sha Empress Collection goop $129SHOP NOW

-French Girl Rose Lip Polish goop, $18SHOP NOW
+French Girl Rose Lip Polish goop, $20SHOP NOW

-Applying a nourishing balm regularly is the quickest way to get (and maintain) soft, healthy, slightly fuller-looking lips.
-The beeswax, almond oil, and coconut oil in L:A Bruket’s balm keeps lips feeling cushiony-soft, while Dr. Sturm’s super nourishing formula is made with shea butter, avocado oil, and vitamin E. For an extra dose of hydration, an overnight layer of Henné’s lip mask infuses lips with restorative organic oils, including sea buckthorn, and rose hip.
+Applying a nourishing lip balm regularly is the quickest way to get (and maintain) soft, healthy, slightly fuller-looking lips.
+The rich, highest-quality botanical oils—coconut, argan, castor seed, jojoba, and sunflower—plus pomegranate extract and shea butter in goop’s lip balm keep lips super moisturized and feeling cushiony-soft, while Dr. Sturm’s super nourishing formula is made with shea butter, avocado oil, and vitamin E. For an extra dose of hydration, an overnight layer of ILIA’s lip mask infuses lips with active levels of moisture-boosting salicornia (sea succulent), plumping hyaluronic acid, antioxidant-rich mango butter, and papaya enzymes.

 Dr. Barbara Sturm Lip Balm goop, $55SHOP NOW